oliverschmidt/a2retronet/README.md

 Note: Some Thumb Drives take several seconds to initialize.
 Therefore, a cold boot will use the SD Card.
 However, if no SD Card is present, the firmware waits until a Thumb Drive is plugged in and initialized.

-You can find the right adapter or cable to connect a USB Thumb Drive to the A2Pico by searching for "Micro USB OTG".
+You can find the right adapter or cable to connect a USB Thumb Drive to A2Pico by searching for "Micro USB OTG".

 Please ensure the A2Pico `USB Pwr` is set to `on` when using this firmware!